abdksyed/AgentsOfS.H.I.E.L.D./02_TrackWeb/README.md

 A simple Chrome extension designed to track the time spent on websites.
 It focuses on simplicity and long-term aggregation of time data rather than detailed date-based analysis.

 **Core Functionality:**
-- Tracks the total time tabs are open and the active time spent viewing them.
+- Tracks the total time tabs are open, and the active time spent viewing them.
 - Normalizes URLs to aggregate time against base paths.
 - Captures and aggregates page titles for tracked URLs.
 - Stores data locally using IndexedDB.